neurocis/docker-xbuilder/README.md

 # crossbuild
-multiarch cross compiling environments

 This is a multiarch Docker build environment image.
-You can use this image to produce multiarch binairies.
+You can use this image to produce binairies for multiple architectures.

 ## Supported targets & aliases